facebookexperimental/MIRAI/documentation/Overview.md

 to resolve all functions calls, including those made via traits and function parameters.
 Fortunately, the rust compiler has extensive support for this, so it is possible to do this.
 Unfortunately, the rust compiler prefers to panic whenever a plug-in issues a query that is not quite right, so MIRAI is still quite likely to crash when you run it over a crate that is not part of Diem.
-There also performance problems that arise from inherently exponential nature of automated code analysis.
+There are  also performance problems that arise from inherently exponential nature of automated code analysis.

 If you would like to use MIRAI to analyze your code, you should not expect things to work perfectly out of the box.